Last Updated on January 29, 2025 by SampleBoard

 In regions prone to high winds, like coastal areas, braced frames are integral to ensuring the stability of metal-framed constructions.

-These frames consist of diagonal braces that absorb lateral forces like those generated by strong winds.
+These frames consist of diagonal braces that absorb lateral forces like those of strong winds.

 By strategically placing braced frames within the structure, engineers can mitigate the effects of wind loads, reducing sway and enhancing the overall structural performance.

-Roof systems in metal-framed constructions often rely on trusses, which are triangular frameworks of interconnected beams.
+Roof systems in metal-framed constructions often rely on trusses and triangular frameworks of interconnected beams.

 Trusses are lightweight yet incredibly strong, making them suitable for spanning large distances without additional support.